 Admitting that you have a problem with is the first, courageous step in overcoming your lying problem.
 Pathological liar treatment is the second.

-Our psychotherapy, counselling or hypnotherapy services will help you identify and address the underlying causes of your lying addiction, and, before too long, stop lying altogether.
+Our psychotherapy, counselling or hypnotherapy online services will help you identify and address the underlying causes of your lying addiction, and, before too long, stop lying altogether.

 As you begin to overcome the causes and resultant habits of compulsive or pathological lying, you may notice an improvement in your relationships and a significant increase in your self-confidence.
 Not the fake kind of confidence that lying temporarily provides, but an authentic feeling of self-worth.

 What can you expect from your confidential ‘treatment for lying sessions’?

 We offer online counselling, psychotherapy or virtual hypnotherapy depending on the therapist via Doxy, Skype or Zoom.
 Our methods are completely non-judgmental.
 It’s a safe, supportive, accepting environment, and we don’t force you to endure excess guilt or embarrassment.
 Its not something you should feel ashamed of, or try to hide.
 It’s merely something that needs treatment ideally from someone who can provide a completely objective and informed perspective while being empathic to the legitimate difficulties a lying addiction involves.